BMW K1100LT 1993

 I have to confess that I was tempted by several other bikes this year.
 My BMW is at a critical stage now where I have had it for a long time, I have extra cash, and there are so many attractive bikes out there calling my name.
 At various times I have lusted after a R1150GS, a broken down 1984 Kawasaki 1000 police bike, a BMW F650GS, A Ural sidecar with 2 wheel drive, a Suzuki Burgman scooter, a Moto Guzzi Californian, a Triumph T100, and a Kawasaki W650.
 Whew!
 Feels like I should say a couple of Hail Marys or something.

 Significantly, none of the above bikes claimed to be faster or more functional than the BMW.
-It's all about style and image now (Burgman excepted).
+It's all about style and image now (Burgman excepted – it is not faster but still very functional.).
 Finally the sheer practicality of the BMW won out and I spent my money on a new Joe Rocket 2 piece armored riding suit to replace my 30 year old snowmobile suit.

 With over 100,000 km staring me in the face during my rides, I am starting to worry that one day the engine or drive shaft will fail, leaving me stranded.
 But then I see another BMW with over 200,000 km still running with no major failures, and after a short talk to the owner I am reassured and continue riding my K1100LT as if it was just broken in.